fabri1983/java2proto2grpc/README.md

 	mvn exec:java -Dexec.mainClass=com.harlan.javagrpc.main.JavaToProtoMain -Dexec.args="com.harlan.javagrpc.service.contract src/main/proto"
 	```

-Then you can build the project (*mvn compile* or *Build command* in your IDE) which uses plugin *org.xolstice.maven.plugins:protobuf-maven-plugin*
+Then you can build the project (*mvn compile* or *Build command* in your IDE) which triggers plugin *org.xolstice.maven.plugins:protobuf-maven-plugin*
 in order to generate the protobuf java classes and gRPC stubs for client and server out of your *.proto* files.
-Generated code is located at *target/generated-sources/protobuf/*.
+Generated code is located at *target/generated-sources/protobuf/* and *target/generated-test-sources/protobuf/*.

 #### Helloworld and LoginService correct build: